https://pastorerickson.com/joseph-and-daniel/

 8. They both continued to serve God after their promotion.
 Neither of them let the power or the position go to their heads.
 They both understood that it was God that had given them the position, and that He had a purpose for them within it.

 I am sure there are many more parallels that we could add but these are the ones that popped into my head.
 These two men were both wonderful examples of godly lives surrendered to the Lord.
-Wouldn’t it be awesome if we had some more men (and women) like this in our world today.
+Wouldn’t it be awesome if we had some more men (and women) like Joseph and Daniel in our world today?

 Phil Erickson